Initiatives and Projects

 Implicit Bias Trainings for Faculty and Staff Involved in Hiring Decisions

 The Implicit Bias Education Program (IBEP) is jointly sponsored by the Office for Equity and Diversity, the Provost’s Office, the Graduate School, the Office of Human Resources, and the Office for Undergraduate Admission.
-Fall 2015-Spring 2016 trainings include Identifying & Challenging Implicit Bias in Faculty Search Committees workshops and Identifying & Challenging Implicit Bias in Graduate Program Decisions.
-IBEP Training Team: Michael Goh, Kimberly Hewitt, Anne Phibbs, Virajita Singh.
+Fall 2017-Spring 2018 trainings include Identifying & Challenging Implicit Bias in Faculty Search Committees workshops and Identifying & Challenging Implicit Bias in Graduate Program Decisions.
+IBEP Training Team: Michael Goh, Virajita Singh, Wendy Weimerskirch Plager.

 Diversity Community of Practice